Niphad: Maratha and Modern Era

+By 1861, under British administration, older sub-divisions were reorganized, and Niphad was officially established as a geopolitical headquarters and independent taluka.

 Niphad Town

 About 40 km northeast of Nashik, the town lies on the Nashik-Aurangabad Highway and has a station on the Mumbai-Nagpur section of the Central Railway.
 Although facilities in the surrounding villages are improving, the town remains the local transportation and communication hub as well as the seat of government and law enforcement, with additional district courts serving the Niphad, Yeola and Pimpalgaon Baswant courts.
 Niphad is also the center for medical and veterinary care, trade, banking (with Canara Bank, State Bank of India, Bank of Maharashtra, Oriental Bank of Commerce, Corporation Bank, State Bank of Hyderabad, HDFC Bank, Land Development Bank branches and many Co-operative Banks.
 It is also a center for education, with high schools, junior colleges, senior colleges, government ITI and other technical Institutes.

 Religious sites

 Niphad Town is home to a number of Hindu temples dedicated to various deities, as well as to a Dargah and a few mosques.
 A traditional fair in honour of Shree Khandoba (not to be confused with another Khandoba fair in Chandori in the Taluka) is held on Magha Shuddha Paurnima and attracts a large number of people from the surrounding areas.